 \section{Ablation Study}

-To evaluate the effectiveness of various components in our \textsc{VipAct} framework, we further conduct a series of ablation studies.
-These studies involve removing or modifying key components of the \textsc{VipAct} framework to assess their impact on performance across different visual reasoning tasks.
+To evaluate the effectiveness of various components in \textsc{VipAct}, we conduct a series of ablation studies.
+These involve removing or modifying key components of \textsc{VipAct} to assess their impact on performance across different tasks.
 The ablation studies are as follows: \textbf{(1) Removal of multi-agent collaboration}: We removed the specialized agents and incorporated their prompts as instructions directly into the orchestrator agent to evaluate the importance of multi-agent collaboration. \textbf{(2) Removal of image input for orchestrator agent: }We modified the input to the orchestrator agent to only include image paths as text, rather than the actual images which means the image is not visible to the orchestrator agent but still can be served as input for other specialized agents or vision expert models.
-This setup follows the paradigm used in previous works \citep{suris2023vipergpt, gupta2023visual} and tests the effectiveness of direct visual input to the orchestrator agent. \textbf{(3) Removal of specialized agents:} We removed all specialized agents to assess their collective impact on the \textsc{VipAct}'s performance. \textbf{(4) Removal of vision expert models: } We eliminated all vision-expert models to evaluate their contribution to \textsc{VipAct}'s capabilities.
+This setup follows the paradigm used in previous works \citep{suris2023vipergpt, gupta2023visual} and tests the effectiveness of direct visual input to the orchestrator agent. \textbf{(3) Removal of specialized agents:} We removed all specialized agents to assess their impact on the \textsc{VipAct}'s performance. \textbf{(4) Removal of vision expert models: } We eliminated all vision-expert models to evaluate their contribution.